Hyperspan HTML Templates

 html`<div class="blog-posts-skeleton">Loading blog posts...</div>`,

-sleep(600, (resolve) => resolve("Blog posts HTML chunk here..."))
+sleep(600, (resolve) => resolve('Blog posts HTML chunk here...'))

 )}